SimCMinMax/AutoSimC/README.md

 (seperate each leg with a comma (",") and wrap everything with double quote (" " ")
 - Min_leg : Minimum number of legendaries in the permutations.
 Default : 0
 - Max_Leg : Maximum number of legendaries in the permutations.
 Default : 2

+## Analyzer:
+Included is Analyzer.py, which uses the standard-simc-profiles for each class to generate a Analysis.json (in profiles-folder), which represents calculation data for each class/spec.
+ It is used in the main-program to show the approximate calculation times, therefore it is only needed to be recalculated at major WoW- and Simcraft-updates, e.g. 7.2.5

+ Modules needed: marshmallow (pip install marshmallow) for generating json-files easier

 ## SimPermut complementarity
 SimPermut ([On GitHub](https://github.com/Kutikuti/SimPermut)) allows you to extract a settings.ini file to directly calculate the profiles with the items you have in your bags.